-Agency grant programs assist state and local entities in developing more sustainable communities, increasing their adaptability to climate change, and protecting biodiversity while improving quality of life in those communities.
-EEM Projects that demonstrate the following multiple benefits will be more competitive:
+Agency grant programs assist state and local entities to develop more sustainable communities, increase adaptability to climate change using nature-based strategies, and protect biodiversity in compliance with Executive Order N-82-20, the Pathways to 30 x 30 California, and the Natural and Working Lands Climate Smart Strategy.
+EEM projects that demonstrate the following multiple benefits will be more competitive.

-- Decreased air and/or water pollution.

-- Reduced consumption of natural resources and energy.

-- Increased reliability of local water supplies.

-- Increased adaptability to climate change.

-- Increased protection of biodiversity
+- Improved air and/or water quality. - Reduced consumption of natural resources and energy. - Increased reliability of local water supplies. - Increased adaptability to climate change. - Increased protection and restoration of biodiversity